santoshmn26/NYC-Accident-database/README.md

 > BRONX
 > QUEENS
 ```
-Note: There are two invalid location;
+Note: There are Three invalid location null, 0, and Borough;

 ## 5. Input the data into location table